nithishkgnani/Linux-Tips-and-Tricks/ros-docker-windows.md

-# ROS2 on Docker in Windows with GUI Support
+# ROS on Docker in Windows with GUI Support

 Instructions to setup ROS2 on Docker in Windows with GUI support.
+In this example, I have taken the ROS humble version as the base image and made a Dockerfile to build the image.
+The Dockerfile is available [here](/Files/Dockerfile).

 ## Setup